Theragatha - The Verses of the Senior Monks

 A well roofed house,

-Lust doesn’t seep into
+lust doesn’t seep into

-A well-developed mind.
+a well-developed mind.

 Surādha

-135Rebirth is ended for me,
+135Rebirth is ended for me;

-The conqueror’s instruction is fulfilled,
+The victor’s instruction is fulfilled,

-What they call a "net" is abandoned,
+what they call a "net" is given up,

-136I’ve arrived at the goal
+136I’ve reached the goal

-For the sake of which I went forth
+for the sake of which I went forth

-From the home life into homelessness:
+From the lay life into homelessness:

-The ending of all fetters.
+the ending of all fetters.

 Gotama

-137Sages sleep happily
+137Sages sleep at ease

-When they’re not attached to women;
+when they’re not bound to women;

 For the truth is hard to find among them,